-Devin Brennan, an associate in the San Francisco office, is a member of the Public Finance Department.
+Devin Brennan, a Partner in the San Francisco office, is a member of the Public Finance Department.
 Mr. Brennan has represented issuer, underwriter and private sponsor clients in transactions involving both long- and short-term, fixed and variable rate obligations, public-private partnerships (P3s), commercial paper, swaps, credit and liquidity enhancement, and revenue bonds for natural gas and electrical capacity.
 Mr. Brennan’s practice includes representing clients in water, wastewater, transportation, public power, pollution control and other infrastructure financings.
 Mr. Brennan also has experience with single family housing, 501(c)(3), redevelopment and complex special purpose financings.

 Recent representative transactions have included the following:

 - Lead associate on bond counsel team for the California Pollution Control Financing Authority in connection with the financing of an approximately 54 million gallon per day reverse osmosis desalination plant and related pipeline in Carlsbad, California through a public-private partnership between the San Diego County Water Authority and Poseidon Resources (Channelside) L.P., a transaction named “North American Water Deal of the Year 2012” by Project Finance Magazine and “Deal of the Year, Far West Region” by The Bond Buyer.

 - Lead associate on bond counsel team for the Riverside County Transportation Commission in connection with its approximately $1.2 billion financing of the SR-91 Corridor Improvement Project.
 Coordinated financing sources for the project included sales tax revenue bonds, toll revenue bonds and a loan by the United States Department of Transportation pursuant to the Transportation Infrastructure Finance and Innovation Act (TIFIA).